guyinatuxedo/nightmare/modules/5.1-mitigation_aslr_pie/readme.md

 # aslr/pie intro

 With exploiting binaries, there are various mitigations that you will face that will make it harder to exploit.
-Defeating them is usually just one step for actually gainning control over a program (assuming that the mitigation stands in your way).
+Defeating them is usually just one step for actually gaining control over a program (assuming that the mitigation stands in your way).
 Since it is just something that stands in your way, and since for the modules I like to cover a new type of bug / exploitation technique, I didn't make a module dedicated to each of the mitigations you will see.
 However you still do see them (or some combination of the,) nearly everywhere through this project.
 So the purpose of these is to give you a brief explanation as to what they are.

+Also the binarie shown here are not given.
+You will have plenty of places in this course to look at binaries with these mitigations, but for now just read along.

 So what is address space randomization (aslr)?
 Processes have memory.
 All of the memory addresses to each byte.
-Aslr randomization that in certain memory region such as the stack and the heap.
+Aslr randomization occurs in certain memory regions such as the stack and the heap.
 This keeps us from knowing what the memory addresses are for certain regions of memory.

 For instance, let's take a look at the address of this one stack variable, one iteration of running this binary: